 History, Vision, and Mission

-Founded in 1950 as the Conference of Actuaries in Public Practice, today the Conference of Consulting Actuaries has almost 1,400 members in the United States and Canada providing services in the life, health, casualty and retirement fields.
-The CCA's mission is to advance the practice of actuarial consulting by serving the professional needs of consulting actuaries and by promoting member's views within the profession.
+Founded in 1949 as the Conference of Actuaries in Public Practice, today the Conference of Consulting Actuaries has over 1500 members in the United States and Canada providing services in the life, health, casualty and retirement fields.

 The roots of the Conference of Consulting Actuaries can be traced to the fall of 1949, when six consulting actuaries met for lunch in Chicago to discuss the need for an organization to set standards and exchange information among consulting actuaries.